 Does the thought of having parasites make you cringe?
 That’s the reaction most of us have when presented with this uncomfortable subject.
-Parasites are more common than you think, it’s estimated that up to 1/3rd of Americans are infected.
-In this post, I want to talk about mimosa pudica for parasites.
+Unfortunately, parasites are more common than you think.
+In fact, it’s estimated that up to 1/3rd of Americans are infected.
+In this post, you’ll learn how to use mimosa pudica for parasites and other infections.

-Since parasites are implicated in many chronic illnesses, it’s important to be aware of the symptoms they cause, the damage they create, and effective strategies to eliminate them.
+Since parasites are implicated in many chronic illnesses, it’s important to be aware of the symptoms they cause, the damage they incur, and beneficial strategies to eliminate them.

-Mimosa pudica (MP), also referred to as “The Sensitive Plant,” is a fern whose leaves close when touched, most likely, as a defense mechanism against herbivores.
+Mimosa pudica (MP), also referred to as “The Sensitive Plant,” is a tropical fern whose leaves close when touched.
+This is most likely a defense mechanism against herbivores.
 It is also called the “bashful or shrinking” plant due to this characteristic.
-MP is popular in many areas of the world, and is native to tropical America.
+MP is popular in many areas of the world, but is native to tropical America.
 It is both an annual and a perennial shrub with uniquely beautiful pink or light purple flowers.
 It is popularly used as a house plant, and has been used extensively in traditional medicine.